notscuffed/repkg/README.md

 Wallpaper engine PKG unpacker/TEX decompiler, written in C#.
 Made using information obtained from reverse engineering "resourcecompiler.exe" in wallpaper engine bin's folder.

-I don't know if anyone will find this project useful, uploaded it mainly because I wanted to learn to use git.
-Made in 2 days including reverse engineering, feel free to report errors or request a pull if you have fixed/added something.
+Feel free to report errors or request a pull if you have fixed/added something.

-Initially I wanted to make it be able to extract and repack stuff but I found that repacking is not really that useful.

 # Features
 - Unpack PKG files